csvalpha/amber-api/README.md

 ### With Docker
 1. Build the project using `docker-compose -f docker-compose.development.yml build api`.
 This will install the dependencies and set up the image.
 If dependencies are updated/added, you need to run this command again.
 2. Copy the `.env.example` to `.env` and update the fields to reflect your environment.
 To allow the development Docker configuration on amber-ui to work, change `COMPOSE_PROJECT_NAME` to "amber_development".
-3. Run the project using `docker-compose -f docker-compose.development.yml up api`.
-4. Create databases and tables and run seeds with `bundle exec rails db:setup` (see tip on how to run commands in containers).
+3. Create databases and tables and run seeds with `bundle exec rails db:setup` (see tip on how to run commands in the container).

-Tip: to run commands in a container, you need to find the container's ID using the `docker ps` command first.
-Copy the ID of the container with image "amber_development_api".
+Tip: to run commands in the container, you can run the following:
-Now to run a command in that container, you can run:
 ```
-$ docker exec <CONTAINER_ID> <COMMAND>
+$ docker-compose -f docker-compose.development.yml run api <COMMAND>
 ```
 For example:
 ```
-$ docker exec 4bde3ea072a2 bundle exec rspec
+$ docker-compose -f docker-compose.development.yml run api bundle exec rspec
 ```

 ### Without Docker
-1. Install prerequisites
-2. Create a Postgres user with permission to create databases. _(optional)_
+1. Create a Postgres user with permission to create databases. _(optional)_

     - Example of doing this (it could be that you need to be the `postgres` user: do `sudo su postgres`):